The Advanced Welsh Baccalaureate Qualification

 What Does The Advanced Welsh Bacc Involve?

 The Advanced Welsh Bacc builds on the range of subjects and courses already available, so that students will be able to choose from existing AS subjects as they wish.
-The big difference is the Core Programme, which is designed to enable students to acquire passes in all the Key Skills as well as components such as Wales, Europe and the World, Work-related Education and Personal and Social Education.
-Students are guided through the Core by means of structured lessons, visits, activities, outside speakers and projects.
+The big difference is the Core Programme, which is designed to enable students to acquire passes in three Skills Challenges and an Individual Project.
+Students are guided through the Core by means of structured lessons, activities, outside speakers and projects.

 How Does The Core Programme Work?